Affiliate links on Android Authority may earn us a commission. Learn more.

 The Zenfone 9 is a lovely tidy package that packs in (almost) everything you need.

-Still, the Zenfone 9’s unique design, compact size, Bluetooth and audio features (including a headphone jack!), and hardware gestures combine to offer a package that does enough differently to warrant your attention.
-Asus’ minimal Android skin is paired with customizable gestures to make the phone your own without cluttering up the interface.
+The Zenfone 9’s unique design, compact size, Bluetooth and audio features (including a headphone jack!), and hardware gestures combine to offer a package that does enough differently to warrant your attention.
+ASUS’ minimal Android skin is paired with customizable gestures to make the phone your own without cluttering up the interface.
 Performance is swift while battery life is long enough to cover essential day-to-day tasks with no problem, but this isn’t a phone built to convert the big-screen power user.

-The Zenfone 9 is a fine little handset, even if it’s not quite fully fleshed out with the necessary features for the price Asus is asking.
+The Zenfone 9 is a fine little handset, even if it’s not quite fully fleshed out to give the bigger names much to worry about.
 The lack of wireless charging, middling dual camera setup, and single storage capacity should give you pause for thought.
 You can easily find more hardware for your buck on today’s market, and most other phones will be kept up to date much longer, though they might take up a bit more space in your pocket.

 Yes, the Zenfone 9’s fingerprint reader is located in the power button.